MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings of Calculator.

 By default, the user settings of Calculator synchronize between computers.
 Use the policy setting to prevent the user settings of Calculator from synchronization between computers.